Sebreiro/AspNetCore_Template/README.md

-# ASP NET CORE 2.0 Template #
+# ASP NET CORE 2.2 Template #
-A base ASP.NET Template to start a new project.
+ASP.NET Template to start a new project.
-This is: ASP.NET CORE 2.0, Entity Framework Core with Identity context and Repository and UnitOfWork patterns.
+This is: ASP.NET CORE 2.2, Entity Framework Core with Identity context and Repository and UnitOfWork patterns.

 Installation
 ---